 Gamemoir’s Nick D. explains why single player gamers might still be able to get 110% plus enjoyment from Diablo III.

 Diablo III: Ultimate Evil Edition launched recently on the PS4, and I snatched it up.
 I had played the original Diablo III back when it first launched but my PC is not great, and so the lag was strong with that one.
+I had to go back to playing Diablo II and try to get as high as I could on the ladder before it reset.
+I know some people who buy Diablo 2 items to help them so I’ll have to have a look at that option.
 Now, I have friends who are very into Diablo III on PC, and they’ve been goading me along to keep playing as well as giving me tips and tricks to maximize my damage output.
 But the one thing they find absolutely terrifyingly strange is that I refuse to even touch the online component to Diablo III.
 A large component of the game is online, and I simply have no interest in the game beyond single player.
 So today, I’d like to explore how such a thing is possible.

 Diablo III isn’t a multiplayer game the way that Titanfall is.
 Instead, it’s a co-op game in the same vein as Borderlands, Dead Island, Left 4 Dead, or, yes, Diablo II.
 The difference is that co-op games generally restrict play to a small group of people, and the game is premised and balanced around (often) four people working at once.
 These games also tend to feature multiple protagonists in their story.
 In Dead Island, for example, all the cutscenes used all four characters even though I hadn’t seen any of the other three because I, once again, refused to touch co-op.
 These co-op games usually allow for single player, but the experience is often highly diluted like in Left4Dead where you have to rely on he bad AI.